What is a Giclee Print?

 What kind of printing paper is used for Giclee prints?

-Giclee prints can be produced on any paper you choose, or we have several specific archival papers and canvas to choose from.
+Giclee prints can be produced on any paper you choose, we also can print giclee on canvas as well as specific types of archival paper.